playframework/playframework/documentation/manual/detailedTopics/assets/AssetsGoogleClosureCompiler.md

 ## Entry Points

 By default, any JavaScript file not prepended by an underscore will be compiled.
-This behavior can be changed in `project/Build.scala` by overriding the `javascriptEntryPoints` key.
+This behavior can be changed in `build.sbt` by overriding the `javascriptEntryPoints` key.
 This key holds a `PathFinder`.

 For example, to compile only `.js` file from the `app/assets/javascripts/main` directory:

 ```
-val main = play.Project(appName, appVersion, appDependencies).settings(
 javascriptEntryPoints <<= baseDirectory(base =>
     base / "app" / "assets" / "javascripts" / "main" ** "*.js"
-   )
 )
 ```